Karthikr32/bookmyride/README.md

 - Returns a **JWT token**, required for all subsequent secure admin operations.
 - Implements strict security: invalid credentials → immediate **401/404** responses.
 - Backed by a **bootstrap mechanism (CommandLineRunner)** that automatically generates the first admin user at application startup.
-- Protection against brute-force, credential stuffing, and cross-role attacks
+- Protection against brute-force, credential stuffing, and cross-role attacks.

 #### 📤 Request Body
 {